nativewind/nativewind/apps/website/docs/overview/how-it-works.md

 # How it works

-This guide is not required to use NativeWind, it's simply an explaination of what is it does.
+This guide is not required to use NativeWind, it's simply an explanation of what is it does.

 ## Web